 We’ve all probably been watching a bit too much Netflix, even before the pandemic.

-However, as we all know, great visuals still don’t mean that the movie is any good.
+However, as we all know, great visuals still don’t mean that the movie or series is any good.
 Here’s one reviewer’s opinion:

 At the time of writing, the show has a low score of 58% on review aggregator Rotten Tomatoes.